codershubinc/Blitz-app/APP_DOCUMENTATION.md

 # BlitzApp Documentation

-Welcome to the BlitzApp documentation!
+Welcome to the Quazaar documentation!
 This document provides a comprehensive overview of the app's structure, components, and functionality.
 It's designed to help you understand how the app is built and how to extend it.

 ## Project Overview

-BlitzApp is a remote control application for your computer.
+Quazaar is a remote control application for your computer.
 It connects to a WebSocket server, allowing you to control media playback, view system information, and execute quick actions from your Android device.

 ## Project Structure